vimarsh244/AutoFL/documentation/latency_simulation.md

 All parameters can be overridden per experiment run.

+### Choose a latency-aware server strategy

+Select the Flower strategy via the `server.strategy` field.
+Set it to `latency_aware_fedavg` (default) to enable dropout-aware aggregation and aggregation-time logging.
+If you need the unmodified Flower strategy for comparison, use `server.strategy: vanilla_fedavg` or provide the fully qualified class path such as `flwr.server.strategy.FedAvg`.
+Any built-in Flower strategy name (e.g. `fedprox`, `scaffold`) continues to work, and custom classes can be registered under `algorithms/`.

 ## 2. Run baseline and latency experiments

 1. **Baseline**: keep `latency.enabled = false`, run `python mclmain.py`.